isomerpages/mlaw-pto/_wills-registry/0-information-for-testators.md

 With effect from 4 May 2020, the management of the Wills Registry will be transferred to the Singapore Academy of Law (“SAL”).
 You may deposit your will information at <a href = "https://wills.sal.sg" target = "_blank">https://wills.sal.sg</a> from 4 May 2020.

 **9. How do I deposit my client’s will information as a lawyer acting for them?**<br>
 With effect from 4 May 2020, the management of the Wills Registry will be transferred to the Singapore Academy of Law (“SAL”).
-You may email them at wills@sal.org.sg for more clarification.
+You may email them at <a href="mailto:wills@sal.org.sg">wills@sal.org.sg</a> for more clarification.

 **10. How do I update or amend my existing will record?**<br>
 You will have to deposit a new will record with the Wills Registry.
 However, with effect from 4 May 2020, the management of the Wills Registry will be transferred to the Singapore Academy of Law (“SAL”).